ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Songs must have a title, artist, duration (greater than 60 seconds).
 No price is required.

 ## Lab
-In a assoc_books git branch.
+In the assoc_books git branch.
 Authors must have a name.
 Book must have a title.

 ## Nested Resources